[UPDATED April 5, 2019 with addition of VPN-like proxy service to Opera browser for Android. This review was originally published in March 2017.]

 But in our most recent tests, it delivered the worst performance of any free VPN-like service we've ever seen, far below the results from similar tests conducted on the same service a bit more than a year ago.

 Even though the Opera browser VPN is completely unlimited and completely free, we can't recommend it except for use as a video-streaming proxy service, because its network performance is simply awful.
 Even ProtonVPN's deliberately slowed, but also unlimited free service is faster.
-For a much speedier free VPN service, albeit one with a 10GB monthly data cap, try Windscribe.
+For a much speedier free VPN service, albeit one with a 10GB monthly data cap, try Windscribe, which we consider the best free VPN service.

 The Truth About Free VPN Services